rblades/dhworkbook_master/docs/supporting materials/open-refine.md

 3. Notice that "source", "target", and "Date" are checked in the content tab; uncheck "Date", as it will not be used in Gephi (networks where the nodes have different dates, ie dynamic networks, are beyond us for the moment).
 4. Go to the download tab and change the download option from 'Tab-separated values (TSV)' to 'Comma-separated values (CSV)' and press download.
 The file will likely download to your automatic download directory.
 We will revisit this file later.
 5. Go ahead and drop this file into the Palladio interface.
 Do you see any interesting patterns?
 Make a note!
-6. Upload your cleaned file with a new name back **into** your DHBox; we will use this in the next module.
+6. Upload your cleaned file with a new name back **into** your DH Box; we will use this in the next module.

 **Remember to copy your notes and any other information/observations/thoughts to your Github repo**

-### OPTIONAL: Going further with Open Refine: Named Entity Extraction
+### Optional: Going further with Open Refine: Named Entity Extraction

 Say we wanted, instead of the correspondence network, a visualization of all the places named in this body of letters.
 It might be interesting to visualize on a map the changing focus of Texas' diplomatic attention over time.
 There is a plugin for Open Refine that does what is called [Named Entity Extraction](http://en.wikipedia.org/wiki/Named-entity_recognition).
 The plugin, and how to install & use it, is available on the [Free your metadata website](http://freeyourmetadata.org/named-entity-extraction/).